This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 When and where is it happening?

-Lohri falls on January 13 in 2021.
-It is linked to the Bikrami calendar and so, the date pretty much remains the same year to year.
+Lohri falls on Saturday, 13 January 2024.
+It is linked to the Bikrami calendar, so the date remains the same year to year.

 Originally, it used to be celebrated on the night just before the Winter Solstice, but as of recent times, the festivities are held on the day before Makar Sankranti, after the sun goes down.